DS4SD/docling/docs/usage.md

 Models downloaded into $HOME/.cache/docling/models.
 ```

-Alternatively, models can be programmatically downloaded using `docling.utils.models_downloader.download_models()`.
+Alternatively, models can be programmatically downloaded using `docling.utils.model_downloader.download_models()`.

 **Step 2: Use the prefetched models**